stone-alex/EliteIntel/README.md

 automation that gives unfair advantages; everything requires your input.

-The app uses Google Speech-to-Text (STT) and Text-to-Speech (TTS) for **natural voice interactions**, and xAI's Grok for handling commands, queries, and chats.
+The app uses Google Speech-to-Text (STT) and Text-to-Speech (TTS) for **natural voice interactions**, and either xAI's Grok or OpenAI's GPT for handling commands, queries, and chats.
 It processes game data from journal and auxiliary files, pulls in info from EDSM when needed, and keeps things responsive.

 The project is open-source under